seed-cat/seedcat/README.md

 ## Usage
 Run `seedcat` on Linux or `seedcat.exe` on Windows to see the command-line options.

-See our [recovery documentation](docs/recovery.md) for detailed instructions.
+See our [recovery documentation](docs/recovery.md) for detailed examples.

 ## Security
 Since `seedcat` outputs your seed phrase anyone with access to your machine could steal your bitcoin.